Edison station: 21st Century

+Edison Township formerly operated the Edison Light Shuttle, a commuter jitney connecting the station with nearby residential developments, but the service was discontinued in 2011 due to lack of funding.
+However, in Mayor Sam Joshi's 2023 State of the Township address, he announced plans to restart the service.

+As part of the 2020 NJ Transit Capital Plan, the station will have its platforms extended to the west to accommodate 12-car trains, allowing all cars to platform at the station.
+The switch to the freight siding behind the Trenton-bound platform would be relocated to the east of the station to allow for the platform extension.
+The existing platform sections would be replaced.
+The project is estimated to cost $36 million.

 Station layout

 The station has two high-level side platforms.
 Most of Amtrak's Northeast Corridor services bypass the station via the inner tracks.
-Behind the Trenton bound platforms lies one freight track which merges with the Northeast Corridor just southwest of the station.
+Behind the Trenton-bound platform lies one freight track which merges with the Northeast Corridor just southwest of the station.
 The freight track eventually leads to several warehouses south of Brunswick Avenue.